jstritch/git-tabular-diff/README.md

 The split view invokes the Git diff machinery, enabling textconv display of binary files when configured.
 Text files display in the split view without configuration.
-An example split view appears below.
+A split view of a jpg image appears below.
 To learn about configuring textconv, visit [gitattributes[5]](https://git-scm.com/docs/gitattributes).